Jerusalem Program: The 1951 Jerusalem Program

-Current Revision
+Revisions (1968, 2004, 2024)

-The Jerusalem program was first revised by the 27th Zionist Congress in 1968, and was most recently revised at the meeting of the Zionist General Council in June 2004:
+The Jerusalem program was revised by the 27th Zionist Congress in 1968, thereafter at the meeting of the Zionist General Council in 2004, and most recently in 2024.

 Zionism, the national liberation movement of the Jewish people, brought about the establishment of the State of Israel, and views a Jewish, Zionist, democratic and secure State of Israel to be the expression of the common responsibility of the Jewish people for its continuity and future.